 - Members of the Forum’s Investors Industry Partners Community

-- Members of Global Agenda Councils on Fostering Entrepreneurship and on Design & Innovation
+- Members of Global Agenda Councils on Europe, Fostering Entrepreneurship and on Design & Innovation

 - The European Young Innovators Forum

-- Other leading personalities from areas that shape the environment for technology and innovation-based entrepreneurship, which include established multinationals, leading academic experts and public policy leaders
+- Other leaders from areas that shape the environment for technology and innovation-based entrepreneurship, including leaders from established multinationals, leading academic experts and public policy leaders

 - Tools for better innovation management support developed under the leadership of A.T.
 Kearney and offered by the IMP³rove – European Innovation Management Academy

 Nicholas Davis, Director, Head of Europe

 Tel.: +41 (0)79 469 8548